 We all love the beach, but getting a decent photograph from your beach excursion can be a little tricky.
-Here are a few quick tips on beach photography that should help you improve your results.
+Here are a few quick beach photography tips that should help you improve your results.

 Now, it's not always possible to get to the beach early enough though, so let's look at some tips for photography at the beach when the sun is blaring and things are bright.

 Now that you're off auto mode, let's cover some manual setting issues that will help you capture a stunning beach photo.

-It's difficult to generalise about camera settings, so that takes us to our next point…
+It's difficult to generalize about camera settings, so that takes us to our next point…

 - An ND filter will allow you to reduce the intensity of light hitting your camera's sensor.

 - A polarising filter will reduce reflections from the sea and help darken the sky.
 It will also help particularly if you are shooting in bright sun.
 You will need to have the sun at 90 degrees to the camera to get the best effects from this filter.

 - A UV filter is probably the least useful by blocking short wave UV light (which used to cause loss of detail on film).
 Many photographers don't like them as they can introduce lens flare.

 Bonus Tips For Beach Photography:

 - Always Shoot Raw – with beach photographs, you sometimes may get tricky with highlights and shadows as the dynamic range in the scene can be quite huge.
 In order for you to recover most details while post processing and to adjust white balance if required, it is good to shoot raw.